 And then the trauma of crashing back to earth, for mountain-top experiences never last.
 Even if the impact of those experiences remain firmly with us, the experiences themselves must end - we do not live on mountain tops.
-The disciples were no different, and soon it was time for them to come down the mountain, back into the valleys of real life.
-Moreover, the earthy incident that Luke paints for us as Jesus and his disciples come back down off the mountain is so profoundly real that it puts the stamp of authenticity on the whole event.
+The disciples were no different, and soon it was time for them to come down the mountain, back into the valleys of real life, back into the places that seem less holy.

-Fresh from a divine and holy encounter with the two most defining figures of the Law and the Prophets, from a face-to-face meeting with Moses and Elijah, ears still ringing with the affirming voice of God, Jesus and the disciples come directly into the din of the unruly mobs of people, all clamoring for relief.
+Down from the mountain, ears still ringing with the affirming voice of God, Jesus and the disciples come directly into the din of the unruly mobs of people, all clamoring for relief.
 "Help us", they cry to Jesus.
 "We asked your disciples to help us, and they couldn't, or wouldn't".
-Whether the disciples were still stunned by the enormity of what had just happened, or whether they were totally self-absorbed in reliving the experience for themselves, basking in the afterglow, we can never know (until, of course, we meet them and ask them!), but whatever the reason the disciples were not able to satisfy the noisy demands of the crowd, and so it fell upon Jesus.
+Whether the disciples were still stunned by the enormity of what had just happened, or whether they were totally self-absorbed in reliving the experience for themselves, basking in the afterglow, we do not know, but whatever the reason the disciples were not able to satisfy the noisy demands of the crowd, and so it fell upon Jesus.

 And here we have one of those troublesome yet delightful little items in scripture, one of those quotations that cause some people to squirm in the pews.
-If your picture of Jesus is that of a "gentle Jesus, meek and mild," a Messiah who never frowned, much less ever spoke harshly, then you might well have some trouble as here he snaps at those people asking for help with what surely sounds like frustration with "you faithless and perverse generation, how much longer do I have to be with you, and put up with you?"
-His retort sounds so harsh, so unlike the ever-smiling picture that people like to impose upon him.
-Oh, we can handle him trashing the flea-market in the temple - we can dismiss the targets of his rage there as being the unrighteous, the non-churched, if you will - but here, these are people just like us, suffering with hardships, asking for help, who bear the brunt of his frustration.
-This time it's too close to home, and it seems harsh.
-It is harsh, and the very harshness of it gives it a ring of truth, and anchors this whole bizarre episode in reality.
-But even so, can't we understand why he might have been a bit testy at this point?
-Can't we cut Jesus a little slack, especially since he has just discussed with Moses and Elijah what was to come for him in the very near future, what the path would look like to the cross, to death and beyond?
+If your picture of Jesus is that of a "gentle Jesus, meek and mild," a Messiah who never frowned, much less ever spoke harshly, then you might well have some trouble as here he snaps at those people asking for help with what surely sounds like frustration with, "you faithless and perverse generation, how much longer do I have to be with you, and put up with you?"
+Wow!
+No PR media spin here.
+Jesus sounds so harsh, so unlike the eversmiling picture that people like to impose upon him.
+Oh, sure, we can handle him trashing the merchants in the temple - we can dismiss his rage there as being targeted at the unrighteous, the non-churched, if you will - but here, these are people just like us, suffering with hardships, simply asking for help.
+His reply grates and is harsh, but the very harshness of it gives this whole episode a ring of truth and anchors this whole weird episode in reality.
+I suppose we might understand why Jesus was a tad testy at this point if we remember that he has just discussed with Moses and Elijah what was to come for him in the very near future, what the path would look like to the cross, to death and beyond?

-But by the grace and mercy of God this event didn't end with harshness.
+But by the grace and mercy of God the story didn't end with harshness.
 Jesus didn't stomp off away from the crowds, leaving them disappointed and hurt.
 With the infinite compassion that filled him, he healed the boy who had been brought to him, casting out the demon with but a word, and sending him on his way cured, and full of life, and "all were astounded at the greatness of God."
 Indeed, all were also astounded at the power and grace of God so clearly evident in Jesus.
 And as we know, the disciples subsequently pulled up their socks (or retied their sandals since they probably weren't wearing socks, but you know what I mean), and although they faltered a few more times, they did stop basking in the afterglow of this profound event and even more profoundly accompanied Jesus in his journey to the cross, were witnesses to his resurrection, and proclaimed his word of grace and mercy until they were themselves granted entry into the eternal presence of Moses, Elijah, and all the saints.